amt-augustineopokukesse/pinpoint-e-commerce/README.md

 ## Acknowledgements
-- This project was based on the Frontend Engineering career path on (https://www.codecademy.com).
+- This project was based on the Front-End Engineering career path on (https://www.codecademy.com).

 ## Contact